blink1073/specifications/source/open-telemetry/open-telemetry.md

 this attribute SHOULD have a low number of distinct values, because tracing backends use it as a dimension for grouping and alerting on failures.

-Tracing backends query and aggregate on span attributes, not on the attributes of events nested within a span.
-`error.type` makes the error class queryable at the span level.
-For a non-server error, it carries the same value as the `exception.type` attribute of the exception *event* recorded on the same span (see Exceptions below).
+`error.type` is the OpenTelemetry semantic-convention attribute for this purpose, and the name tracing backends recognize for it. `exception.type` (see Exceptions below) is not part of that convention, even though drivers also add it to the span.
+For a non-server error, `error.type` carries the same value as `exception.type`.

 ##### Exceptions